 Tattoos have exploded in popularity amongst both men and women, but it can sometimes be tough to decide on a tattoo design.
-With this in mind, here are 35 unique and uncommon tattoos:

-At one point in history, an atomic tattoo design might have been strongly associated with the atomic bomb, but that has changed.
 Lovers of science and progress may find some profound meaning in such atomic tattoos.
 For them, it suits their view of life and their search for truth.

 For other people, a nucleus with subatomic particles rotating around it can also mean personal freedom and liberty.
 Perhaps it is a freedom for religion and cult-like unawareness of the universe around us.
 Or perhaps it may symbolize their own free will.

-The barcode originated in the 1940s, but it was not until 1975 that it was used on a wide scale in product inventory and sales.
 Many people interpret the so-called “mark of the beast” in Revelations to mean that we will all one day be tattooed with a barcode so that we can be treated like products by a one-world government.

 Whether you believe this or not, the barcode has come to mean an anti-establishment stance.
 It is related to individual freedom from tracking and is the opposite of being treated like a product.

-4. Che Guevara Tattoos
+3. Che Guevara Tattoo

 You’ve probably seen his stylized portrait on T-shirts or other products, but what has made this man so popular among those who love tattoos?

-For starters, his face makes for a great portrait.
-It’s a classic.
-Of course, Che Guevara also has some pretty profound meanings too.
 As a Marxist revolutionary in South America, he was pivotal in the Cuban revolution.
 He represents rebellion, freedom, and personal liberty from oppression.

 He was not just a revolutionary and guerrilla leader though.
 He was also a physician, reformist politician, diplomat, and author.
 For some people, his inked face has deep cultural and political connections.